Intellivision Amico: Added delays and new criticisms

 In February 2022, Tallarico stepped down from his role as CEO of Intellivision, remaining on board as the company's president and largest shareholder.
 He was replaced by the company's former chief revenue officer Phil Adam.
 In a statement provided to IGN, the company said the management shift was to better align its resources to face the new challenges of commencing production of the Amico.
 That same month, Intellivision began its fourth round of fundraising, acknowledging that the company has had zero revenue since 2018, and would require further investment to operate beyond July 2022.
 A proposed total of US$10 million would allow for "7 to 9 months" operation.
 Though it was planned to run for three months, Intellivision Entertainment closed the campaign three weeks after its commencement.
 A total of US$58,001 from 54 investors was raised.
 Machkovech said that Intellivision's decision to close the campaign early was "... as bright and red a flag as it gets in the world of unreleased tech hardware."

 In April 2022, some pre-orders of the Amico were cancelled, including some ordered via GameStop.
 In June, Intellivision cut staff and licensed IP, both aimed at keeping the project viable, with the company stating that it still aims to launch the console.

 On July 4, 2022, publications reported that the Intellivision Amico trademark had been abandoned.
 On July 7, 2022, an update by Nintendo Life to its July 4 article stated that the Intellivision Amico trademark was renewed, "rather than request a further extension on the existing trademark, Intellivision has instead opted to file for a brand new one as of June 30th, 2022."

+In November 2023, Intellivision said that it had insufficient funds needed to finance the production of the console units.
+To secure finances, a mobile application titled Amico Home was launched, allowing for gameplay of select Amico titles on Android and iOS.

+In May 2024 Atari SA announced their purchase of the Intellivision brand and its assets.
+The Amico was not included in the sale and would be renamed, although Atari would license the Intellivision library back to the company for release on the console.
+After this transaction, the former Intellivision company renamed itself to Amico Entertainment, and began phasing out any Intellivision branding.